sendbird/sendbird-syncmanager-ios/README.md

 }
 ```

-`SBSMMessageCollection` has event handler for delegate that you can implement and add to the collection.
-Event handler is named as `SBSMMessageCollectionDelegate` and it receives `SBSMMessageEventAction` and list of `messages` when an event has come.
+`SBSMMessageCollection` has an event handler for delegates, which can be implemented and added to the collection.
+An event handler is named as `SBSMMessageCollectionDelegate` and it receives `SBSMMessageEventAction` and list of `messages` with the arrival of an event.
 The `SBSMMessageEventAction` is a keyword to notify what happened to the message, and the `message` is a kind of `SBDBaseMessage` instance of [Sendbird SDK](https://github.com/sendbird/sendbird-ios-framework).

 ```swift
 // swift